-Ozzy Osbourne: ‘I’m in Unbelievable Pain 24/7,’ But I’ll Be Back
+Ozzy Osbourne: ‘I’m in Unbelievable Pain 24/7,’ but I’ll Be Back

 Legendary hellraiser Ozzy Osbourne has said he is in “unbelievable pain 24/7,” after falling and aggravating an old neck injury.

-The rocker, 72, is also struggling to cope with Parkinson’s disease, a diagnosis which he revealed this year, however in an extensive interview with U.K newspaper The Sun he says: “If I had a choice between the Parkinson’s and the fucking neck, I’d go for the Parkinson’s.
+The rocker, 72, is also struggling to cope with Parkinson’s disease, a diagnosis that he revealed this year.
+However in an extensive interview with U.K newspaper The Sun he says: “If I had a choice between the Parkinson’s and the fucking neck, I’d go for the Parkinson’s.
 I’ve been laid up for a year now.”

-Ossie broke his neck in a 2003 quad bike accident, and the fall last year aggravated the old injury, leaving him bedridden for weeks on end.
-Just this week, he cancelled a U.S. tour due to start in Atlanta at the end of May.
+Ossie broke his neck in a 2003 quad bike accident, and the fall last year aggravated the old injury, leaving him bedridden for weeks.
+Just this week, he canceled a U.S. tour due to start in Atlanta at the end of May.

 Osbourne did, however, manage to record a new album, Ordinary Man, with cameos by buddies Elton John and Slash.